What Is RSO (Rick Simpson Oil) & How to Use It

 Check out Rick Simpson’s recipe to get a detailed, step-by-step explanation of how to make this substance from the comfort of your own home!

-We hope we’ve demystified what is RSO to you and all your questions about it have been answered!
+We hope that you learned what is RSO all about and all your questions about it have been answered!
 If Rick Simpson’s claims are true, then RSO oil has incredible potential for cancer and other diseases.
-Many people believe RSO oil is doing wonders for their health.
-Even with the small amount of research, there’s hardly any risk in trying it out for your symptoms!

-Is the Rick Simpson oil method recommended for cancer?
+Is Rick Simpson oil method recommended for cancer?

 Why are there RSO CBD products online?

 RSO is commonly used as a cancer treatment.
 However, it also works for a number of other symptoms such as pain, multiple sclerosis, inflammation, high blood pressure, and more.
-It has many similar benefits to CBD!
+It has many similar benefits to CBD oil.

 Does RSO get you high?

-Yes, as long as it’s the type that’s made with a large amount of THC.
+RSO can get you high as long as it’s the original, a type that’s made with a large amount of THC.
+There are four ways you can take RSO: topically, sublingually, orally, and anally.

 Is it possible to overdose?